kibook/s1kd-tools/s1kd-newdm/README.md

 OPTIONS
 =======

+-\# &lt;DMC&gt;
+The data module code of the new data module.

+-$ &lt;issue&gt;
+Specify which issue of S1000D to use.
+Currently supported issues are:

+-   4.2 (default)

+-   4.1

+-   4.0

+-   3.0

+-   2.3

+-@ &lt;filename&gt;
+Save the new data module as &lt;filename&gt; instead of an automatically named file in the current directory.

+-% &lt;dir&gt;
+Use XML templates in the specified directory instead of the built-in templates.

+-,
+Dumps the built-in default 'dmtypes' XML.
+This can be used to quickly set up a starting point for a project's custom info codes, from which info names can be modified and unused codes can be removed to fit the project.

+-.
+Dumps the simple text form of the built-in default 'dmtypes'.

+-b &lt;BREX&gt;
+BREX data module code.

+-C &lt;country&gt;
+The country ISO code of the new data module.

+-c &lt;sec&gt;
+The security classification of the new data module.

+-D &lt;dmtypes&gt;
+Specify the 'dmtypes' file name.

 -d &lt;defaults&gt;
 Specify the 'defaults' file name.

--D &lt;dmtypes&gt;
-Specify the 'dmtypes' file name.

--p
-Prompts the user for any values left unspecified.

--\# &lt;DMC&gt;
+-f
+Overwrite existing file.

+-I &lt;date&gt;
+Issue date of the new data module in the form of YYYY-MM-DD.

+-i &lt;info&gt;
-The data module code of the new data module.
+The info name of the new data module.

 -L &lt;language&gt;
 The language ISO code of the new data module.

--C &lt;country&gt;
+-m &lt;remarks&gt;
-The country ISO code of the new data module.
+Set remarks for the new data module.

+-N
+Omit issue/inwork numbers from filename.

 -n &lt;issue&gt;
 The issue number of the new data module.

--w &lt;inwork&gt;
+-O &lt;CAGE&gt;
+The CAGE code of the originator.

+-o &lt;orig&gt;
-The inwork number of the new data module.
+The originator enterprise name of the new data module.

--c &lt;sec&gt;
+-p
+Prompts the user for any values left unspecified.

+-R &lt;CAGE&gt;
-The security classification of the new data module.
+The CAGE code of the responsible partner company.

 -r &lt;RPC&gt;
 The responsible partner company enterprise name of the new data module.

--R &lt;CAGE&gt;
-The CAGE code of the responsible partner company.

--o &lt;orig&gt;
-The originator enterprise name of the new data module.

--O &lt;CAGE&gt;
-The CAGE code of the originator.

--t &lt;tech&gt;
-The tech name of the new data module.

--i &lt;info&gt;
-The info name of the new data module.
+-S &lt;BREX&gt;
+Determine the tech name from the SNS rules of a specified BREX data module.
+This can also be specified in the 'defaults' file with the key 'sns'.

+-s &lt;schema&gt;
+The schema URL.

 -T &lt;schema&gt;
 The type (schema) of the new data module.
 Supported schemas: